Table of Contents

 Interested state residents can visit the Nevada Senior Rx website or call their toll-free number at (866) 303-6323 to learn more.
 To apply, one can download an application or visit their local Aging & Disability Services Division.
 Proof of income must be supplied during the application process.

-As of January 2017, there was no wait list for this program.
+There is no wait list for this program.
 Eligibility is generally determined within 30-45 days from the date the application is received.